MicrosoftDocs/mixed-reality/mixed-reality-docs/mixed-reality-capture-for-developers.md

 ### Disabling MRC in your app

-When a 2D app uses [DXGI_PRESENT_RESTRICT_TO_OUTPUT](https://msdn.microsoft.com/library/windows/desktop/bb509554(v=vs.85).aspx) or [DXGI_SWAP_CHAIN_FLAG_HW_PROTECTED](https://msdn.microsoft.com/library/windows/desktop/bb173076(v=vs.85).aspx) to show protected content with a properly-configured swap chain, the app's visual content will be automatically obscured while mixed reality capture is running.
+A 2D app can obscure its visual content while mixed reality is running by:
+* Present with the [DXGI_PRESENT_RESTRICT_TO_OUTPUT](https://docs.microsoft.com/en-us/windows/desktop/direct3ddxgi/dxgi-present) flag
+* Create the app's swap chain with the [DXGI_SWAP_CHAIN_FLAG_HW_PROTECTED](https://docs.microsoft.com/en-us/windows/desktop/api/dxgi/ne-dxgi-dxgi_swap_chain_flag) flag
+* With the Windows 10 May 2019 Update, setting ApplicationView's [IsScreenCaptureEnabled](https://docs.microsoft.com/en-us/uwp/api/windows.ui.viewmanagement.applicationview.isscreencaptureenabled)

+An immersive app can disable mixed reality capture by:
+* Setting HolographicCameraRenderingParameter's [IsContentProtectionEnabled](https://docs.microsoft.com/en-us/uwp/api/windows.graphics.holographic.holographiccamerarenderingparameters.iscontentprotectionenabled) to disable mixed reality capture for its associated frame
+* Setting HolographicCamera's [IsHardwareContentProtectionEnabled](https://docs.microsoft.com/en-us/uwp/api/windows.graphics.holographic.holographiccamera.ishardwarecontentprotectionenabled) to disable mixed reality capture for its associated holographic camera

+With the Windows 10 May 2019 Update, mixed reality capture is automatically disabled while either a password or pin keyboard is visible.

 ### Knowing when MRC is active

-The [AppCapture](https://msdn.microsoft.com/library/windows/apps/windows.media.capture.appcapture.aspx) class can be used by an app to know when system mixed reality capture is running (for either audio or video).
+The [AppCapture](https://docs.microsoft.com/en-us/uwp/api/Windows.Media.Capture.AppCapture) class can be used by an app to know when system mixed reality capture is running (for either audio or video).

 >[!NOTE]
->AppCapture's [GetForCurrentView](https://msdn.microsoft.com/library/windows/apps/windows.media.capture.appcapture.getforcurrentview.aspx) API can return null if mixed reality capture isn't available on the device.
+>AppCapture's [GetForCurrentView](https://docs.microsoft.com/en-us/uwp/api/windows.media.capture.appcapture.getforcurrentview) API can return null if mixed reality capture isn't available on the device.
 It's also important to de-register the CapturingChanged event when your app is suspended, otherwise MRC can get into a blocked state.

 ### Best practices (HoloLens-specific)